GoTeamEpsilon/OpenEMR-Cloud/chapters/05-Administration.md

 ### Can I backup the CouchDB patient documents?

-An AWS Lambda function is provided that performs a daily backup of the patient documents to S3.
-In addition, the CouchDB volumes are regularly snapshotted.
+An AWS Lambda function creates and manages daily backups of EBS volume housing the CouchDB document store.

 ### How Do I Access CloudTrail Audit Logs?